MahmoudMagdy001/colon_app/README.md

  - view the chart for tumor marker
  - fast search for a patient
  - patient drug tracking and view details
- - analysis of patient coloretical cancer
+ - detect of patient coloretical cancer
  - analysis of genes

  ## Permissions